ParixJ/PetfFriendlyCity-Website/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Contact

-For any queries or support, please reach out to:
-- Email: [your-email@example.com]
-- Website: [your-website.com]

-## 🙏 Acknowledgments
+## Support

-- Thanks to all contributors
-- Inspired by the need for more pet-friendly urban spaces
-- Built with ❤️ for pets and their owners
+For support, email support@collegetips.com or open an issue in the repository.